Thursday, 11 October 2018

 HIGHER LEVEL ROCK CUT CAVE IN SIDE THIRUMAYAM FORT

-The cave is inside the fort excavated for Shiva to a size of 2.88 m x 2.7 m x 1.99 m, 10 meters height from the ground level.
-The entrance is 2 meters x 94 CM, carved in three steps on top and side, looks like a wooden frame .
-A ladder arrangement has been provided by ASI ( Archaeological Survey of India ).
-A Shiva Lingam of 66 cm tall on a 95 cm square Avudayar excavated from the mother rock.
-The komuka is supported by a bootha gana On the side there is a Pallava grantha inscription which may be about Parivaathini – a 7 string Veena.
+The cave is inside the fort, excavated for Shiva to a size of 2.88 m x 2.7 m x 1.99 m, 10 meters high from the ground level.
+The entrance is 2 meters x 94 CM, carved in three steps on top and side, and looks like a wooden frame.
+A ladder arrangement has been provided by ASI (Archaeological Survey of India).
+A Shiva Lingam 66 cm tall on a 95 cm square Avudayar excavated from the mother rock.
+The komuka is supported by a bootha gana.
+On the side, there is a Pallava grantha inscription, which may be about Parivaathini, a 7-string Veena.

 ---OM SHIVAYA NAMA---